 Tyler grew up in River Forest and attended Oak Park-River Forest High School, where he was an all-state cross country runner.
 He then studied history at the College of William and Mary in Williamsburg, Virginia.
 His major area of interest was Tudor-Stuart England, and he studied the English Civil War at New College, Oxford University.

 Tyler graduated magna cum laude from William and Mary, and was inducted into the original chapter of Phi Beta Kappa.
-He also continued his athletic interests, lettering in track and cross country three years, and earning all-conference honors on the track in the 10,000 meters and twice in cross country.
+He also continued his athletic interests, lettering in track and cross country three years and earning all-conference honors on the track in the 10,000 meters and twice in cross country.

 Following graduation, Tyler entered medical school at the University of Virginia.
-It was there that he began to show greater interest in ophthalmology, publishing research in several journals including the American Journal of Ophthalmology, speaking at the Virginia Society of Ophthalmology, and presenting his research at the Association for Research in Vision and Ophthalmology (ARVO) annual meetings.
+It was there that he began to show greater interest in ophthalmology, publishing research in several journals, including the American Journal of Ophthalmology, speaking at the Virginia Society of Ophthalmology, and presenting his research at the Association for Research in Vision and Ophthalmology (ARVO) annual meetings.

-In his free time, Tyler took up marathon running, placing 50th in the 2004 Boston Marathon, and developed an appreciation for Civil War medical history, which he studied independently with preeminent Civil War professors at UVA.
+In his free time, Tyler took up marathon running, placing 50th in the 2004 Boston Marathon, and developed an appreciation for Civil War medical history, which he studied independently with history professors at UVA.